 We do not disclose your personal information for any secondary purposes unless your consent has been given or as required by law, and we will not sell or license any personal information that we collect from you.

 Surveillance of Venues

-The 16s uses video surveillance for security reasons.
+We use video surveillance for security reasons.
 Details of suspected or actual illegal and/or undesirable activities on our premises may be shared with other clubs, law enforcement and regulatory bodies such as the Office of Liquor, Gaming and Racing and the Independent Liquor and Gaming Authority.

 How We Hold and Store Information

-The 16s is committed to keeping your personal information secure and we will take all reasonable precautions to protect your personal information from unauthorised access, loss, release, misuse or alteration.
+We are committed to keeping your personal information secure and we will take all reasonable precautions to protect your personal information from unauthorised access, loss, release, misuse or alteration.

-The 16s will destroy or permanently de‐identify personal information if it is no longer needed for the purpose for which it was collected.
+We will destroy or permanently de-identify personal information if it is no longer needed for the purpose for which it was collected.

 We protect personal information through the use of secure databases that can only be accessed by authorised individuals.
 As a matter of course, employees, including those able to access personal information, are bound by the confidentiality clause in their employment contract as well as the confidentiality policy in the staff handbook.

 Information That You May Disclose Publicly